Lingodeer

 There are a few small kinks in the app.
 While the app works well and looks great, there are still a few weird things that it does, such as, lessons loading slowly and not letting you take lessons you’ve already tested out of.

 Not sufficient for improving speaking skills.
 There are some speaking exercises on Lingodeer, but those won’t be enough to really develop your oral skills.
 A course like Pimsleur is much more focused on improving speaking ability.
-Additionally, finding a tutor on italki is an excellent affordable option to improve conversational skills.
-Finally, using Speechling to get feedback on your pronunciation could be really helpful.

 Will only get you so far.
 Lingodeer is an awesome way to get introduced and started learning a language but it won’t take you all the way to fluency.
 At some point, you’ll need to move on to other resources.

-alternatives to Lingodeer
+Alternatives to Lingodeer

 Pimsleur

 Pimsleur is one of the most popular and longest-standing resources out there for learning a foreign language.
 Its courses place a strong emphasis on aural and verbal communication skills, paying less attention to grammar explanations and reading or writing skills.
-There are over 50 language courses available with Pimsleur, and the bulk of the material is taught with audio lessons.
-Check out our full review here!

 FLUENTU

 FluentU is a language-learning platform that uses real-world videos and interactive subtitles to create an immersive learning experience.
 The videos take on a variety of forms, including commercials, music videos, interviews, and more.
-Accompanying quizzes give users the chance to practice language used in videos.
+Accompanying quizzes give users the chance to practice the language used in videos.

 olly (I will teach you a language)